Hollywood Heritage Museum

 The Hollywood Heritage Museum, also known as the "Hollywood Studio Museum," is located on Highland Ave. in Hollywood, California, United States.

 The museum is opposite the Hollywood Bowl and is housed in the restored Lasky-DeMille Barn, which was acquired in February 1983 by Hollywood Heritage, Inc., and moved to its present site.
 It was dedicated on December 13, 1985.

-Since 1985, Hollywood Heritage has funded the preservation, restoration and maintenance of early Hollywood treasures.
+Hollywood Heritage was founded in 1980 to address the preservation, restoration and maintenance of early Hollywood treasures.
+The first major success was acquiring, moving, and restoring the Lasky-DeMille Barn, opening it in 1985 as its museum.
 The museum features archival photographs from the silent era of motion pictures, movie props, historic documents and other movie related memorabilia.
 Also featured are historic photographs and postcards of the streets, buildings and residences of Hollywood during its golden age.
 Special events entitled 'Evenings at the Barn' are open to the public and regularly programmed including speakers, screenings and/or slideshows with a focus toward Hollywood's early history.
 Occasionally, historic silent films are screened in cooperation with the Silent Society.

 Building history

 The building which houses the Hollywood Heritage Museum (Lasky-DeMille Barn; known from 1985 to 2003 as The Hollywood Studio Museum) was built in 1901 as a stable by the landowner, Col. Robert Northam, whose estate extended to both sides of Vine Street, the East side beginning at Selma and extending down to Sunset.
 A few other individually owned parcels were also contained within the eastern block.
 Col. Northam's home was on the West side, where the Hollywood Plaza Hotel is currently located.
 Col. Northam sold the property in 1903 to Jacob Stern, a realtor interested in the then-booming Hollywood real estate market.
 Hollywood became a city that year and the prohibitionist sentiments of the populace also made it illegal to show movies in Hollywood.
 Hollywood merged with the City of Los Angeles in 1910, and in October 1911, the first movie studio was located in the former Blondeau Tavern at Sunset Blvd. and Gower St. The Stern barn became the 2nd studio following the establishment of the Burns and Revier Company in May 1912.
 Louis Loss Burns (founder of Western Costume Company) and Harry Revier rented the barn from Mr. Stern sometime before May 1912, as a building permit to create an office within the barn was issued in May 1912.
-The Burns and Revier had the advantage of having a laboratory on the lot; it was renamed the Burns and Revier Studio and Laboratory.
+The Burns and Revier had the advantage of having a film laboratory on the lot; it was renamed the Burns and Revier Studio and Laboratory.
 The barn structure was used for dressing rooms and editing rooms, while the office served the heads of the company.